maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 >Your template will be renamed to a PDB code taken from *_entry_id*.
 If you use a *.pdb file instead of *.cif, AlphaPulldown will first try to parse the PDB code from the file.
 Then it will check if the filename is 4-letter long.
 If it is not, it will generate a random 4-letter code and use it as the PDB code.

 #### Script Execution
+If you have already generated feature files (`.pkl`) for protein sequences without custom templates to with the different templates, instead of generating them once again, you can go directly to the [second step](#24-run-with-custom-templates-truemultimer) and use templates and `description.csv` in combination with previously generated features.

+Otherwise, run the following script:

 ```bash
   create_individual_features.py \